BhavyaCherukuri10/introduce-/README.md

 ### 👋 Welcome to My GitHub Profile!
 Hi there!
-I'm [Your Name], a versatile and enthusiastic professional passionate about data-driven solutions and innovative problem-solving.
+I'm Bhavya Cherukuri, a versatile and enthusiastic professional passionate about data-driven solutions and innovative problem-solving.

 ### 🌍 Based in:
 Dublin, Ireland